 There is a recharge point for electric mobility scooters and wheelchairs in the North foyer.
 A hearing loop is available in the Museum’s Pacific Cultures Gallery and is available at all events in that space.
 Accessible toilets are located on the ground floor in the north-east corner of the Museum, accessed through the World Mammals Gallery.

-In April 2017 the Museum hosted its first targeted program for children on the autism spectrum and their families.
-Our autism-friendly family programs take place on Saturday mornings prior to the Museum’s public opening hours, to ensure that visitors can enjoy a calm visit to the Museum.
-Details of future events will be posted here when they are open for bookings.
+In April 2017 the Museum hosted its first targeted program for children with autism and their families.
+Our autism-friendly family programs take place on some Saturday mornings prior to the Museum’s public opening hours, to ensure that visitors can enjoy a calm visit to the Museum.
+Please email email@example.com if you would like to be added to our mailing list for autism-friendly events.

 The Museum offers accessible tours which combine audio description and tactile elements for blind and vision-impaired audiences.
 Staff are trained in audio description and work with collection managers to make objects from the Museum’s collections available for handling.
 Details of future tours will be posted here when they are open for bookings.